Petrov Personal Injury Lawyers | April 1, 2019 | Car Accident

 - Was the road hazard the cause of the damages?

-If you have been injured in an accident involving a road hazard or debris, contact Petrov Law Firm to determine if you deserve compensation.
+If you have been injured in an accident involving a road hazard or debris, contact a Vista car accident attorney at Petrov Personal Injury Lawyers to determine if you deserve compensation.
 We can help you to calculate your damages and to determine where the blame lies.

 We serve in North County, CA and its surrounding areas: